peteroupc/html3dutil/doc/H3DU.Shape.md

 ### H3DU.Shape#copy()

 Makes a copy of this object.
-The copied object will have its own version of the transform and material data, but any texture image data and mesh buffers will not be duplicated, but rather just references to them will be used.
+The copied object will have its own version of the transform.
 The copied shape won't have a parent.

 #### Return Value